 administrator; both can be downloaded from this site.
-The Ancestor Chart should go back as far as possible on your Boon/e line that has been documented and include as many birth and death dates, places and maiden names for the spouses as possible.
+The Ancestor Chart should go back as far as possible on your Boon/e line that has been documented and include as many birth and death dates, places and maiden names for the spouses as is known.
 It is not necessary to include dates for living persons, only for the deceased.
 If you have a printed computer copy of your pedigree, that will be sufficient and appreciated.